-By Kendra Chatburn, Project Manager, Brailsford & Dunlavey; cover photo courtesy of SmithGroup
+By Kendra Chatburn; cover photo courtesy of SmithGroup

 Universities are finding ways to advance their mission, bring in revenue, and transform their campuses by partnering with companies, investors, and developers in a variety of ways.
 One such example is the Science, Technology, and Advanced Research (STAR) Campus development at the University of Delaware (UD).
 It is a property ripe with opportunities for public-private partnerships (P3s), and it is transforming the UD campus and surrounding region.

 The 272-acre development will be a dense, live-work-learn community on UD land.
 It is owned by 1743 LLC, a wholly owned subsidiary of UD, and will include a multitude of projects aligned with the University’s research and educational mission.
-Some of these projects are further along the spectrum of privatization than others, and across STAR Campus, there are a variety of ownership models—with some projects owned by private-sector partners and other projects owned by the university.
+Across STAR Campus, there are a variety of ownership models—with some projects owned by private-sector partners and other projects owned by the university.
 We recently sat with two of the visionaries guiding STAR Campus growth to learn more:

 - Peter Krawchyk, AIA, AUA, LEED-AP, UD’s Vice President of Facilities, Real Estate, and Auxiliary Services and University Architect